it-innovation/sam/doc/goals.rst

    Ensure that every call on `Object` is in `mayCall`.

-.. function:: mayCall(?Caller, ?Target, ?Method)
+.. function:: mayCall(?Caller, ?CallerInvocation, ?Target, ?Method)

    Calls that can be made on objects marked with :func:`checkCalls` without generating an error.
    Everything in :func:`mustCall` is automatically added to `mayCall` too.

+.. function:: mayCall(?Caller, ?Target, ?Method)

+   Like :func:`mayCall`/4, but allow calls in any context.

 Debugging